charlottesarter/moneytor/README.md

 > Our goal is to implement a maximum of our ideas.\
 > Our first ideas for the design can be seen in the images folder.

+If you want to find out more about our application and how to use it we recommend the [Wiki](https://github.com/charlottesarter/moneytor/wiki).

 ## What we did for the term project?

 We managed to implement **most of the features** that we wanted to have for our application, and a little bit more :)